namikazi25/Nur-bhai-medical-demo/medgemma/README.md

 # AppointReady: Simulated Pre-visit Intake Demo built using MedGemma

 Healthcare providers often seek efficient ways to gather comprehensive patient information before appointments.
 This demo illustrates how MedGemma could be used in an application to streamline pre-visit information collection and utilization.
+The current build focuses on a Bangla (bn-BD) experience, from prompts and reports to audio responses.

 The demonstration first asks questions to gather pre-visit information.
 After it has identified and collected relevant information, the demo application generates a pre-visit report using both collected and health record information (stored as FHIR resources for this demonstration).
 This type of intelligent pre-visit report can help providers be more efficient and effective while also providing an improved experience for patients compared to traditional intake forms.